-DIY Electrics: What Are The Dangers Of DIY Electrics In Your Home?
+What Are The Dangers Of DIY Electrics In Your Home?

-Changing fuses and lightbulbs is one thing, but rewiring a room or installing an electric shower is where you need to recruit the aid of a skilled tradesman.
-Of course there will be many of you who say that you are ‘perfectly proficient’ when it comes to rewiring and installing or undertaking DIY electrics…and you may well be!
+Changing fuses and lightbulbs is one thing, but rewiring a room or installing an electric shower is definitely where you need to recruit the aid of a skilled tradesman.
+Of course, there will be many of you who say that you are ‘proficient’ when it comes to rewiring and installing or undertaking DIY electrics, and you may well be!
 However, your own level of skill means nothing without the correct evidence to prove your electrical competence.

 Am I able to undertake my own DIY Electrics?

 A myth that many DIY enthusiasts believe is that they will be able to undertake their own electrical works and then have a certified electrician sign it off.
-Sure, in theory this is possible but in reality you are very, very unlikely to find a qualified electrician who will have enough confidence in your work to sign it off if they did not supervise you through the entire process…and why would they?
+While, in theory this is possible, in reality you are very, very unlikely to find a qualified electrician who will have enough confidence in your work to sign it off – especially if they did not supervise you through the entire process!
+And why would they?

 Replacing electric showers, installing extractor fans and even swapping light switches can be a dangerous venture that could end in disaster.
-Again, there are specific regulations that must be strictly adhered to.
+Again, there are specific regulations that must be strictly adhered to also.

 DIY can be a fantastic way to bring your own personality to your home, but wallpapering and gloss painting has significantly fewer risks than undertaking domestic electrical engineering.
 The only way that you can stay both safe and legal is to enlist the help of professionals.
 The dangers of DIY electrics in your home are very real so you should always play it safe – please!